Y326s/Natural_Hydrogen_YS/README.md

 # Natural_Hydrogen_YS
-Codes for study "Natural hydrogen exploration by joint sparse inversion of geophysical measurements and integrated geological interpretation"
+<p>This repository contains the geophysical measurements, joint inversion scripts, and output geophysical/quasi-geology models for the article "<em>Natural hydrogen exploration by joint sparse inversion of geophysical measurements and integrated geological interpretation</em>" published on <em>International Journal of Hydrogen Energy</em>.</p>

+<p>In this work, we developed a workflow to identify serpentinized ophiolite targets by 3D joint inversion of gravity and magnetic data followed by geology differentiation.
+These targets are interpreted to indicate the potential accumulation of natural hydrogen in the subsurface. </p>

+<p>The script <kbd>joint_inversion.py</kbd> allows one to conduct 3D joint inversion in Clear Lake volcanic field, and the jupyter notebook <kbd>plot_results.ipynb</kbd> allows one to plot the geophysical measurements, jointly inverted models, and quasi-geology models as the results of geology differentiation.</p>

 #### Authors:
-<p>*Yawei Su (ysu8@cougarnet.uh.edu, first author), University of Houston</p>
+<p><b>*Yawei Su</b> (ysu8@cougarnet.uh.edu, first author), University of Houston</p>
-<p> Sihong Wu, Jiajia Sun, Xuqing Wu, Yueqin Huang, and Jiefu Chen, University of Houston; Ligang Lu, Shell Global Solutions; Xiaolong Wei, Stanford University; Rodolfo Christiansen, Leibniz Institute for Applied Geophysics.</p>
+<p> Sihong Wu, Jiajia Sun, Xuqing Wu, Yueqin Huang, and Jiefu Chen, University of Houston; Ligang Lu, Shell Information Technology International, Inc.; Xiaolong Wei, Stanford University; Rodolfo Christiansen, Leibniz Institute for Applied Geophysics.</p>

 ## Recommend Environment